aviyalitman/got-networks/README.md

 ![jon_joff](/images/jon_joff.png)

-Joffrey and Jon never actually met in *A Storm of Swords*, but their social network does not seem to be hurting.

-The Game of Thrones/ ASOIAF world is so complex, with its hundreds of characters and settings.
+During quarantine I decided to hit up the book shelf and read the five books in the [ASOIAF series](https://georgerrmartin.com/book-category/?cat=song-of-ice-and-fire).

 The story is so intricately composed that despite the characters being "scattered geographically and enmeshed in their own social circles," they are all related to each other somehow.

-I created a simulation of a graph database using MySQL and Python to discover 1st, 2nd, and 3rd-Degree Networks between any two characters. **This is basically the LinkedIn for Game of Thrones characters.**
+I created a simulation of a graph database using MySQL and Python to discover 1st, 2nd, and 3rd-Degree Networks between any two characters.
+I guess you could say that this is like the LinkedIn for GOT characters.

 Characters are said to be related if they are mentioned within 15 words of each other in George R. R. Martin's  *A Storm of Swords*, the third novel in his series *A Song of Ice and Fire*.
 If the latter is true, then it is highly probable that the characters are either appearing in the same scene or talking about each other.

-This was inspired by my effort to remember all the character names and relationships after I finished reading the five books in the [ASOIAF series](https://georgerrmartin.com/book-category/?cat=song-of-ice-and-fire) during quarantine.

 ## Data & Methodology